Fly Fishing Line Explained

 These lines are well suited for fast moving rivers and moving water where you need to get the fly down quickly before it passes through the pool.

 While sinking tip lines are applicable in lakes and ponds, they are particularly effective when paired with the right streamer fly in deep river pools.
 Since only the tip sinks while the remainder of running line floats, you can prevent fly line from sinking around your feet and tangling around your boots and snagging on debris.
+Read more about the best sinking tip fly lines.

 What type of Fly Line Taper Do I Need?